KhiopsML/khiops-doc/docs/ui-docs/khiops.md

 - tokens : text tokens whose interpretability and interest depend on the quality of the input text preprocessing.

-The **words** automatic tokenization process uses separator or control characters as delimiters.
+The **words** automatic tokenization process uses space or control characters as delimiters.
 The obtained words are either sequences of punctuation characters or sequences of any other character.

 The **tokens** tokenization process simply uses the blank character as delimiter.